HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

 Potential topics include (but not limited to):

-• Neural-Symbolic Reasoning and Learning
+• Neuro-Symbolic Reasoning and Learning in Information Systems

-• Large Language Models and Knowledge Graphs
+• Large Language Models and Knowledge Graphs for Information Systems

-• Hybrid Artificial Intelligence and Human-in-the-Loop Systems
+• Hybrid AI and Human-in-the-Loop Systems

-• Hybrid recommender systems
+• Hybrid AI-powered recommender systems

 • Machine Learning for Knowledge Graphs and/or ontology-based models